IzNard/IzNard/README.md

-- 👋 Hi, I’m @IzNard
+- 👋 Hi, I’m @IzNard, aka. vectxr.
-- 👀 I’m just curious about coding
+- 👀 I’m a physics and mathematics enthusiast, and a future aerospace engineer.
-- 🌱 I’m currently learning a lot of programming languages
+- 🌱 I’m currently learning General Relativity and my next goal is Quantum Mechanics
 - 📫 How to reach me:  Email: izan.garcia.aguado@gmail.com.

 <!---